Money matters

 Student Cost of Living in Manchester

 Manchester is not only an amazing place to be a student, it is also one of the more affordable places to study.
-To let you know the average cost of living in Manchester for students and how much to expect to pay while you’re here.
+Here's what you need to know about the average cost of living in Manchester for students and how much to expect to pay while you’re here.

 Student Cost of Living in Manchester